Forgottenit/retro/README.md

 9. As a site admin, I want to access sales data, so that I can analyze trends, identify popular or unpopular items, and plan future inventory purchases or sales.

+10. As a Site Admin, I want to manage user accounts and access control, so that I can ensure the security and integrity of the site.

 </details>

 <details>